Learn how to smoke a whole chicken using a Pit Boss pellet grill, and why it is one of easiest, and tastiest, ways to smoke a whole chicken!

 Otherwise, you can spot check later with an instant read thermometer.

 Always use good insulated grill gloves when rotating or moving the chicken around.
+You should rotate the chicken every so often during the cooking process to ensure it cooks evenly.

-There really is no need to flip the chicken over as the pellet grill provides indirect heat like an oven.
+There really is no need to flip the chicken over, as the pellet grill provides indirect heat like an oven.

-It may take up to 2 hours or more if you have a really large chicken, or it is cold outside and you open the lid a lot during the cook.
+It may take up to 2.5 hours or more if you have a really large chicken, or it is cold outside and you open the lid a lot during the cook.

 Pro Tip: If you want the crispiest skin possible, avoid basting or spraying the chicken with anything while it is cooking on the Pit Boss.